Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/schedule.md

 [ Software ] Facundo Sapienza and Ellianna Abrahams - Introduction to Jupyter Hub and Git An introduction on how to use the JupyterHub, Jupyter notebooks and using Git for collaborative projects.

-more to be announced...

 ## Projects

 [ Modelling ] Modelling glacier mass balance with machine learning.

 [ Remote sensing ] Glacier mapping from optical and SAR satellite imagery using Deep Learning and Random Forests.

-[ Bring your own project ]
+[ DIY ] Bring your own idea and data.

 ## Outdoor activity